techidaily/site-facebook-video-recording/source/_posts/updated-integrating-tiktok-and-facebook-with-minimal-fuss-for-2024.md

 The software is extremely easy to use, and you can remove any text, logos, or unnecessary objects from your video.
 You can save the video from TikTok without the logo and username on it.
 Just follow the simple steps below to remove watermarks from your video.

 1\.
-Download the [ApowerREC](https://www.apowersoft.com/record-all-screen)app on your phone and launch it.
+Download the [ApowerREC](https://www.apowersoft.com/record-all-screen) app on your phone and launch it.

 2\.
 Tap on the settings icon in the button on the right corner of your screen.